Best Toys for Shih Tzu

 Physical Exercise Recommendations for Shih Tzu

 Physical activity for Shih Tzu should reflect their low-moderate (30-60 min daily) exercise needs and Small (9-16 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Shih Tzu, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs your pet is tired: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Shih Tzu dogs with affectionate, playful, outgoing traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Shih Tzu dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Shih Tzu benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Shih Tzu